Chapter 1: Little Soldier

 “Boys, I think.
 He has a training camp.
 Likes them young.”

 “If you haven’t seen his operation, you’re in for a treat.
 It’s impressive.
-The regimen and discipline are beautiful to behold,” Rosewud praised.
-“He’s been the commandant for 6 years or so.
-I’ll introduce you if you like.
-You might want to request Fairness Crossing for your next assignment.
-There are great rewards there for a properly motivated soldier like yourself.
-And with you being so young… fifteen or so?”
+The regimen and discipline are beautiful to behold.
+He’s been the commandant for eight years.”
+Rosewud turned to Blackhawk.
+“I’ll introduce you.
+You should request Fairness Crossing for your next assignment.
+There are glorious rewards for a properly motivated soldier like yourself.
+And with you so young,” the undersecretary looked him over, “fifteen or so?”

 Some people just have to talk.
-You can’t stop them without offending them, so you let them talk.
-Ge’rge Rosewud, just one of Geleib’s many undersecretaries, is one of those people.
+Can’t stop them without offending them, so you let them.
+George Rosewud is one of those people.

-“The easiest explanation is they’re highly trained and educated bureaucrats.
-The Order of the Black Robe finds people without trade or worthy parentage, then prepares them to support the kingdom’s infrastructure.
-But they also assist soldiers looking for advancement.”
+“What…?
+Oh.
+The easiest explanation is they’re highly trained scribes and court officers.
+The Order finds people without a trade or worthy parentage and prepares them to support the kingdom’s infrastructure.
+It is difficult to manage a kingdom without loyal aides.
+It also educates soldiers looking for advancement.”